Eberhofer/MasterMind/README.md

 # MasterMind

 # Intro
-A project to explore MasterMind solution strategies.
-It already uses numpy, although at this stage, there is no measurable performance benefit over python lists - numpy is not essential and I may decide to throw it out again.
+A project to explore MasterMind solution strategies. note on the dependencies: The game module uses the standard library only.
+However, some of the solvers use numpy, although at this stage, there is no measurable performance benefit over python lists - numpy is not essential and I may decide to throw it out again.
+Other than that, just the standard library.
+Oh, and it's Python 3.5.2.

 ## Games
 The code creates a game from the Game class in the top level of the hierarchy.
 It can be used as follows: